-Histogen’s lead product application is the Hair Stimulating Complex (HSC), which is a soluble formulation in development as an injectable for hair regrowth.
-HSC is a safe, minimally-invasive treatment that promotes new hair growth where existing treatments only reduce hair loss.
+Histogen’s lead product application is a Hair Stimulating Complex (HSC), intended to be a physician-administered therapeutic for alopecia (hair loss).
+HSC is anticipated to be a safe, minimally-invasive treatment that promotes new hair growth where existing treatments only reduce hair loss.

-HSC is produced by neonatal cells grown under simulated embryonic conditions of hypoxia (3-5% oxygen) and suspension.
-Under these conditions, the cells become multipotent and there is upregulation of growth factors which have been shown to be important in hair viability.
-HSC is manufactured to enrich for these growth factors, including KGF, VEGF, and follistatin, which are involved in signaling stem cells in the body, and have been shown to be important in hair formation and the stimulation of resting hair follicles.
+HSC is manufactured to enrich for growth factors including KGF, VEGF, and follistatin, which are involved in signaling stem cells in the body, and have been shown to be important in hair formation and the stimulation of resting hair follicles.
 Follistatin in particular has been linked to hair follicle stem cell proliferation.

-In the second clinical trial, in which patients received two treatments 6 weeks apart, the increase in total hair count was even more significant.
-Statistically and cosmetically relevant Improvements were observed in total hair count, terminal hairs and hair thickness at 12 weeks, with hair growth parameters remaining substantially above baseline one year post-treatment.
+In the second clinical trial, statistically significant and cosmetically relevant improvements were observed in total hair count, terminal hairs and hair thickness at 12 weeks, with hair growth parameters remaining substantially above baseline one year post-treatment.

-The hair loss market is both large and underserved – hair loss affects over 40 million men and 21 million women in the United States alone, however less than 7% of sufferers currently seek treatment.
-This is largely due to the ineffectiveness of currently available options, and the hesitation of many affected to seek invasive surgical treatments.
+The hair loss market is both large and underserved.
+Histogen believes this is largely due to the ineffectiveness of currently available options, and the hesitation of many affected to seek invasive surgical treatments.